Skip to main content

 This is a sample bundle for demonstration purposes.

-Evidence bundles provide evidentiary-grade integrity verification.
+Evidence bundles provide cryptographic, offline-verifiable integrity checks.
 This is not legal advice.
 Admissibility varies by jurisdiction.